yuninxia/HPCToolkit/doc/src/users/overview.md

 For this reason, HPCToolkit uses call path profiling to attribute costs to the full calling contexts in which they are incurred.

 HPCToolkit's `hpcrun` call path profiler uses call stack unwinding to attribute execution costs of optimized executables to the full calling context in which they occur.
-Unlike other tools, to support asynchronous call stack unwinding during execution of optimized code, `hpcrun` uses on-line binary analysis to locate procedure bounds and compute an unwind recipe for each code range within each procedure (N. R. Tallent, Mellor-Crummey, and Fagan 2009).
+Unlike other tools, to support asynchronous call stack unwinding during execution of optimized code, `hpcrun` uses on-the-fly binary analysis to locate procedure bounds and compute an unwind recipe for each code range within each procedure (N. R. Tallent, Mellor-Crummey, and Fagan 2009).
 These analyses enable `hpcrun` to unwind call stacks for optimized code with little or no information other than an application's machine code.

 The output of a run with `hpcrun` is a *measurements directory* containing the data, and the information necessary